Examination rules

 Taking the exam is subject to a number of rules.
 If you do not follow the rules, you cannot take the exam.

-Rules language exams level B1 and B2
+Rules exams level B1 and B2

-Rules knowledge exams and language exams A2
+Rules exams A2

 Valid ID